- New Engaging, Gamified Courses

-To get your food manager certification in New Jersey, you'll need to complete a food manager training course and pass an ANSI-accredited Certified Food Protection Manager (CFPM) exam.
+To get your food manager certification in New Jersey, you'll need to complete a food manager training course and pass an ANAB-accredited Certified Food Protection Manager (CFPM) exam.
 You can easily meet these requirements with Learn2Serve by 360training.
-You'll complete your training online and at your own pace, then register for our ANSI-accredited Certified Food Protection Manager (CFPM) exam.
+You'll complete your training online and at your own pace, then register for our ANAB-accredited Certified Food Protection Manager (CFPM) exam.
 Sign up and begin today!

 What are the New Jersey food safety regulations?

 Under NJAC 8:24-2.1(b), New Jersey requires a Certified Food Protection Manager (CFPM) on the premises of a Risk Type 3 Food Establishment at all times.

 To become a CFPM, you need to pass a food safety exam through an ANAB-CFP accredited program like Learn2Serve by 360training.